IaC-Toolbox/slm-llama-cpp-poc/README.md

 ## Overview

 This microservice wraps the Qwen2-0.5B-Instruct model in a FastAPI server, enabling local inference without requiring GPU acceleration.
+Beyond AI, the repository demonstrates that modest infrastructure (CPU-only EC2, containerized services) is sufficient to deploy and scale lightweight AI workloads.

-The service is containerized and ready for deployment on AWS or any Docker-compatible infrastructure.
+- Fully containerized and ready for deployment
+- CPU-compatible using quantized GGUF models
+- Validates Ship Infra Terraform patterns in real workloads

+## Ship Infra Integration

+This demo doubles as a practical example for infrastructure as code:

+- Deploy the service using Ship Infra Terraform modules
+- Model baked into Docker image → no network dependency at runtime
+- Predictable CPU and memory usage on small instances (even t2.micro)
+- Fast warm-up times after initial container start

+The takeaway: this setup proves that you don’t need GPUs or heavy LLMs to validate infra or run small-scale AI projects.
+Read more on how to setup such infra here https://www.ship-infra.com/.

 ## Features